 Streaming services we rely on for one-demand entertainment often come with hefty subscription fees.
-From Hulu to Amazon Prime, Netflix, Disney +, and everything in between, the options are endless but the prices can break the bank.
-Here are some tips for finding the most affordable deals, and packages that’ll give you the most bang for your buck.
+From Hulu to Amazon Prime, Netflix, Disney +, and everything in between.
+The options are endless but the prices can break the bank.
+Here are some tips for finding the most affordable deals, and packages:

 If you’re on a T-Mobile Magenta or Magenta Plus Family Plan, the telecom company will cover your Netflix bill for free.
-Those on a standard Magenta plan are eligible for the basic Netflix plan while Magenta Plus members will get a standard plan which allows you to watch on two screens at the same time.
+Those on a standard Magenta plan are eligible for the basic Netflix plan while Magenta Plus members will get a standard plan.
+This allows you to watch on two screens at the same time.

 Current students can get Hulu with ads, Showtime, and Spotify Premium for just $4.99 with a Student Plan.
 The Spotify premium plan alone typically costs $9.99 a month.
 You’ll get 50% off plus two services completely free, making it an affordable deal that’s well worth your hard-earned cash.

 Split the Bill:

 Consider splitting a family plan with friends or family if you’re living on a tight budget.
 Services like Netflix, Hulu, and Amazon Prime allow users to create several profiles on one given account.
 Hulu limits two devices at a given time, and HBO allows members of the same household to create an account from multiple devices, although the app will occasionally prompt a warning message if too many individuals are using the account.
 With a Netflix premium plan costing $15.99 a month and allowing five user profiles, it’s an ideal option to split with friends.
 Hulu packages start at $5.99 a month, making it an affordable option to split or even purchase on your own.